EA3CV/dxspider_info/README.md

 					SK1MMR         USER RBN    1 d  2 h  23 m

     send_pc92.pl              Utility that informs the rest of the network about the status of the node

+    search.pl                 Utility that search debug by string(s) and a human time range.

     summary.pl                Utility that displays a summary of node data